 Because of UTMD's reputation as a focused product developer, its financial strength and its established clinician user base, it enjoys a substantial inflow of new product development ideas.
 Internal development, joint development, product acquisitions and licensing arrangements are all included as viable options in the investigation of opportunities.
 Only a small percentage of ideas survive feasibility screening.
 For internal development purposes, projects are assigned to a project manager who assembles an interdisciplinary, cross-functional development team.
 The team's objective is to have a clinically acceptable, manufacturable and regulatory-released product ready for marketing by a specific date.
 Several projects, depending on the level of resources required, are underway at UTMD at any given time.
-About 75% of assigned projects do not succeed in attaining a product that meets all of the Company's criteria.
+Only a few assigned projects succeed in attaining a product that meets all of the Company's criteria.
 In particular, this includes a product that is highly reliable, easy to use, cost-effective, safe, useful and differentiated from the competition.
 Once a product is developed, tooled, fully tested and cleared for marketing by the applicable regulatory entity(ies) in the U.S. and/or other countries, there remains a reasonable probability it cannot be successfully marketed for any number of reasons, not the least of which is being beaten to the market by a competitor with a better solution, or not having access to users because of limitations in marketing and distribution resources or exclusionary contracts of GPOs.

-UTMD's current product and process development projects are in the following areas: 1) augmentation and internal manufacturing of existing UTMD, 2) neonatal intensive care, 3) specialized procedures for the assessment and treatment of cervical/uterine disease, 4) labor and delivery procedures, and 5) product and process development for OEM customers.
+UTMD's current product and process development projects are in the following areas: 1) augmentation and internal manufacturing of existing UTMD devices, 2) neonatal intensive care, 3) specialized procedures for the assessment and treatment of cervical/uterine disease, 4) labor and delivery procedures, and 5) product and process development for OEM customers.
 Internal product development expenses are expected to remain in the range of 1-2% of sales.

-EMPLOYEES
+EMPLOYEES AND OTHERS

-At December 31, 2016, the Company had 173 employees, and an additional eleven subcontract employees in Utah.
+At December 31, 2017, the Company had 172 employees, eight regular consultants, 21 independent manufacturer's sales representatives and an additional eleven subcontract production employees in Utah.
 The subcontract employees represent UTMD's desire to provide handicapped persons additional work opportunities, hired through the Utah state-supported Work Activity Center.
-The Company also utilizes several independent consultants, some of which were prior employees.
+The Company utilizes independent consultants, some of which were prior employees.
 Almost all of UTMD's internally-manufactured devices are made either in Utah or in Ireland.
-The average tenure with the Company of the 125 employees in the U.S. is sixteen years, and of the 30 employees in Ireland is thirteen years.
+The average tenure with the Company of the 125 employees in the U.S. is over fifteen years, and the tenure of the 28 employees in Ireland is over fourteen years.
 This experience conveys an important benefit due to the level of training required to produce consistently high quality medical devices and appreciation of how UTMD's devices provide unique benefits for clinicians and patients.
-The Company's continued success will depend to a large extent upon its ability to retain skilled and experienced employees.
-No assurances can be given that the Company will be able to retain or attract such employees in the future, although management is committed to providing an environment in which reliable, creative and high achieving people wish to work.
+The Company's continued success will depend to a large extent upon its ability to retain skilled and experienced employees and consultants.
+No assurances can be given that the Company will be able to retain or attract such people in the future, although management is committed to providing an environment in which reliable, creative and high achieving people wish to work.

 None of the Company's officers or directors is bound by restrictive covenants from prior employers that limit their ability to contribute to UTMD's programs.
-All professional employees agree to a code of conduct and sign a confidentiality and non-compete agreement as a condition of employment, and as consideration for receipt of stock option awards and participation in the annual sales and management bonus program.
+All professional employees agree to a code of conduct and sign a strict confidentiality agreement as a condition of employment, and as consideration for receipt of stock option awards and participation in the annual sales and management bonus program.
 All employees participate in contemporaneous performance-based bonus programs.
 None of the Company's employees is represented by labor unions or other collective bargaining groups.